wasuken/tec_memo/learn-english/translation-hackernews/Uber-discovered.md

 ---
-title: "># Uber discovered they’d been defrauded out of 2/3 of their ad spend "
+title: "># Uber discovered they’d been defrauded out of 2/3 of their ad spend"
 date: 2022-1-3T10:00:00+08:00
 draft: false
 ---
-># Uber discovered they’d been defrauded out of 2/3 of their ad spend
+# Uber discovered they’d been defrauded out of 2/3 of their ad spend